| CONTACT

 and then take a long nap."

-HOT TIP: Never scrimp on fire extinguishers
+TIP: Never scrimp on fire extinguishers and smoke alarms.

-and smoke alarms.
 They are decorative, colorful and lend a

 cozy, warm atmosphere to any kitchen . .